harguss/Shopping-Cart/README.md

 1. You will need to reference elements without IDs

 ## Instructions

-This is a pair programming lab.
-One person from the pair will fork the lab repo which will contain all of the files necessary to complete the project.
-Add the other person as a collborator.
-That means that both of you will have privileges to push and merge to that repo.

-Fill in the necessary code in the JavaScript and CSS files, but **do not modify the HTML files in any way**.

 Your `index.html` is an order form for customers: it will have an order form for BusMall that contains the following features:

   1. A dropdown menu of all BusMall products (`<select>` and `<option>` will be needed).